Paris - France + Germany = Berlin

 31 - the question is looking for consecutive pairs of primes.
 As insightful as the word embeddings are, we wouldn’t have expected the co-incidence of numbers in text (which the embeddings capture) to tell us anything about mathematical properties of those numbers, primes or otherwise (expect perhaps something like Benford’s Law which describes the relative incidence of numbers!).

-These aren’t logical equations.
-There’s no mathematical reasoning or understanding of physical cause and effect here.
-Some results from GloVe again:
+It’s tempting to think of these calculations we do with word embeddings as logical equations.
+But there’s no mathematical reasoning or understanding of physical cause and effect here.
+Some results taken from the GloVe dataset again:

 Another incorrect answer was given to this question: